bhaskar-manguluri/bhaskar-manguluri.github.io/Randy_Pausch_Last_lecture.md

 A chance to show people what it feels like to make other people excited . by performing a VR show in this case.
 How can I make have this feeling(i would have written experienced, this guys great quote on it is makibng me not write)

+How randy was dutch uncled by andy and was pushed/given advise to go to phd and become professor. its because randy is a good sales man and any company would be using him as salesman but if he becomes professsor he can sell something worthwile that is education

+tigger or eeyore (tigger)
+never lose the child like wonder:cause thats what drives us help others

+how to get people to help you
+tell truth
+earnest people over hip anyday, cause earnest is long term,hip is short apologise if you screw up focus on others not you (true?,what about sex)

+Brick walss are there to show the dedication, they are there to show that we are different and we want it badly Dont bail the best of gold is at the bottom of layers of crap

+"I will fix this" is it a gratest dialoague for disappointment

+Be good at something it makes you valuable work hard, thats the secret if you do right thing good things has a way of happening gratitutude dont complain just work harder finf\d the best in everybody: just keep waiting it will come out be prepared, luck is nothing but preparation

+Head fakes of his talk: How to lead the life not his child hood dreams
+headfake2: talk is for his kids not audience